 On Thursday, March 6th nine students from across the state, performed outstanding poetry recitations at the Poetry Out Loud Mississippi Finals at Mississippi Public Broadcasting in Jackson.
 The trophy was awarded to Joy Carino from Starkville High School.
-She will represent Mississippi in the National Poetry Out Loud Finals in Washington D.C.
-April 28-30, 2014.
+She represented Mississippi in the National Poetry Out Loud Finals in Washington D.C. on April 28-30, 2014.

-Coming in second place was Lawson Marchetti from Jackson Preparatory School and in third place was Whitney Porter from Independence High School.
+Coming in second place in the 2014 contest was Lawson Marchetti from Jackson Preparatory School and in third place was Whitney Porter from Independence High School.

 Congratulations to all nine contestants....it was an exciting year!

 Left to right: Winner, Joy Carino from Starkville High School; second place, Lawson Marchetti from Jackson Preparatory School and third place, Whitney Porter, Independence High School.

 Poetry Out Loud is a free program created by the National Endowment for the Arts and the Poetry Foundation for students in grades 9 through 12.
 Since 2005, it has helped students in all fifty states, Puerto Rico, the US Virgin Islands, and the District of Columbia master public speaking skills, build self-confidence, and improve their reading comprehension scores while learning about their literary heritage.